alpatania/ADS_P3_AI_Agent/README.md

 ## Submission Requirements

-Submit to the github repo for this assignement:
+Submit a report to Brightspace with a titled section for each component and the code to the github repo for this assignement with the file structure defined in
 ### File Structure:
 ```
 your_name_ai_agent_assignment/